supertokens/blog/content/revoking-access-with-a-jwt-blacklist/index.md

 --header 'Authorization: Bearer eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJ1c2VybmFtZSI6IkRlcmVrIiwiaWF0IjoxNjQxMzA4NTQwLCJleHAiOjE2NDEzMTIxNDB9.nlJJe7XtK3PJVgvjevrHabeImqJyRoUDiXejDhVK5yM'
 ```

 Now the user’s JWT is technically still valid (until it expires), but now it’s in the blacklist/deny list and will therefore be intercepted on subsequent requests.
-Repeat the `POST` request to the home route above and you’ll get an HTTP 403 Forbidden error, with a message `"Token in deny list"`.
+Repeat the `POST` request to the home route above and you’ll get an HTTP 403 Forbidden error, with a message `"JWT Rejected"`.

 However, this won’t help if you want to deny access to a user who hasn’t logged out and whose token is still valid.
 The problem is that you won’t know what the user’s access token is at that time, and therefore you won’t know what to put in the cache.